SUDO command.

 Where username is your actual username.
 You may need to log in as an administrator or use the su command.

-Using visudo and the sudoers Group
+Using Visudo and the sudoers Group

 In some modern versions of Linux, users are added to the sudoers file to grant privileges.
 This is done by using the visudo command.